Aliases for SERPINI1 Gene

 GeneCards Summary for SERPINI1 Gene

-SERPINI1 (Serpin Peptidase Inhibitor, Clade I (Neuroserpin), Member 1) is a Protein Coding gene.
-Diseases associated with SERPINI1 include encephalopathy, familial, with neuroserpin inclusion bodies and dementia, familial british.
-Among its related pathways are Cell adhesion_Plasmin signaling and Validated targets of C-MYC transcriptional activation.
+SERPINI1 (Serpin Family I Member 1) is a Protein Coding gene.
+Diseases associated with SERPINI1 include encephalopathy, familial, with neuroserpin inclusion bodies and encephalopathy.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and Cell adhesion_Plasmin signaling.
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity.
-An important paralog of this gene is SERPINB12.
+An important paralog of this gene is SERPINE2.